magdyheiba/VISTask/README.md

 ### Important Notes:
 - this a GUI selenium Java project but using SHAFT_Engine
 - By default reports will be automatically generated but you can check the result of the the test by running generate_allure_report.bat
+- This is the result at my side by running the project locally (https://drive.google.com/file/d/1txHP8P79JU4u4UjPvow5lsgZzqgUW-KY/view?usp=sharing)

 License
 ----